 Tartini Central Square

-The main square of the city has been named after the violinist Giuseppe Tartini, who was born here.
-The space is surrounded by colorful buildings on three sides, and the fourth side is open towards the bay.
-Until the end of the 19th century, the square was filled with water and was part of the original harbor.
-The square was rebuilt in 1894 when it got its new dazzling look which you’ll see today.
+The city's main square has been named after the violinist Giuseppe Tartini, who was born here.
+Colourful buildings on three sides surround the space, and the fourth side is open towards the bay.
+Until the end of the 19th century, the square was filled with water and was part of the original harbour.
+The square was rebuilt in 1894 when it got its new dazzling look, which you’ll see today.

 Piran attractions and beaches - Slovenia